zperk028/100DaysofCloud/README.md

 - [ ] ☁️ 98 > [](Journey/098/Readme.md)
 - [ ] ☁️ 99 > [](Journey/099/Readme.md)
 - [ ] ☁️ 100 > [](Journey/100/Readme.md)

+## More About Me
+I'm a mid-30s career-changer.
+After 12+ years in an old media career in creative + business development exec, project manager, researcher, writer and sales adjacent roles, I lost the spark for that particularly stale medium.
+The coronavirus pandemic accelarated my career change plans.
+In the span of a week, I was part of a mass lay off at work and a mass state activation of reserve military personnel.
+I am currently still on active duty in my role for COVID response, but I am commited to using my free time as wisely as possible to prepare for a new "future-proof" career in cloud security.

+Cybersecurity is a huge inerest of mine, but I am very aware that one does not simply walk into a cybersecurity career (despite what Bootcamp Inc. would try to sell you).
+So my intent is to start with network fundamentals, but with a hyper-contemporary twist of using cloud basics as entry point to the learning path.